 This quick, easy coleslaw is fantastic alongside grilled meats.
 And it fits perfectly into any picnic buffet, potluck party, or summertime backyard BBQ menu.

 But you know what we really love to do with it?

 What we really designed this coleslaw to be was the topping for sandwiches.
 Really!

 It’s the perfect tangy-sweet, slightly crunchy counterpoint to even the simplest lunch meat sammies, grilled burgers and dogs, pulled pork … you name it.

-To Gretchen, this idea was completely obvious.
-She’s originally from Pittsburgh, where any and all sandwiches should automatically be topped with coleslaw (and fries!).
+My dear friend Gretchen is from Pittsburgh (you remember Gretchen – she and I originally started this blog together).
+Well, to Gretchen, the idea of piling coleslaw on a sandwich was completely obvious.
+Apparently, in Pittsburgh, any and all sandwiches should automatically be topped with coleslaw (and fries!).
 They consider this completely normal.
-Hmmmmm …

-The deli next door served up the indulgent cure for all those your-budget-won’t-balance and your-magazine’s-behind-deadline and your-meeting-just-crashed-and-burned days … a monstrous, mile-high sandwich of shaved turkey breast and a mound of luscious coleslaw.
+Actually, back when I wore high heels and a suit and commuted two hours to a windowless dungeon-office in the city, coleslaw was my little ray of sunshine (well, that and the Starbucks across the street).
+The deli next door to my office served up the indulgent cure for all the your-budget-won’t-balance and your-magazine’s-behind-deadline and your-meeting-just-crashed-and-burned days … a monstrous, mile-high sandwich of shaved turkey breast and a mound of luscious coleslaw.
 That sandwich could fix anything (more or less).

 And as killer-good as coleslaw is on top of deli sandwiches, it’s even better on top of BBQ!

 - 1/2 cup nonfat plain Greek yogurt